 Paul said, “That’s ok, you don’t need to sing.
 Why don’t you play us a guitar solo.”
 I switched to Floyd Rose and did the solo I was doing at TKO gigs.
 Paul was watching me closely and nodding his head up and down.
 All eyes were on me as I played every trick in the book.
 After I finished my guitar solo, Paul thanked me for coming and shook my hand.

 I went over to Gene and thanked him, and I asked him, “So what do you think my chances are?”
 He looked at me and said with a slight grin, “Well for one thing I think Paul would get jealous because you’re too good looking, and maybe you’re a little too old.”

 I was the youngest guitarist to ever audition for Kiss.
 I left the soundstage and Eric Carr walked me out.
 I asked him what he thought and he said, “You’re too short.
 I can only get away with being short because I sit behind a drum kit.
 And we’re looking for somebody that can sing.
 You’re younger than you said you were, but you played really good.
 You should keep it up.
 You’re great.
 Thanks for coming all the way from Seattle.”
 He smiled and gave me a hug.
 As I left SIR, Eric laughed and told me, “If we change our minds, I’ll call ya.”

 I went back to Seattle knowing I didn’t get the job in Kiss, but for a brief moment I was part of their world.
 I loved the fact that I got to play guitar for them.
 I didn’t care so much about not getting the job, but I still felt rejected.
 I wasn’t ready for Hollywood and I wanted to go back home to my dog Oggie.
 I didn’t want to worry about smoking pot.
 I wouldn’t have quit pot for any job.
 Not even Kiss.

-Adam Bomb's 911 is Disconnected: So This is Rock and Roll is published by New Haven Publishing on April 10.
+Adam Bomb's 911 is Disconnected: So This is Rock and Roll is published by New Haven Publishing.